vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-general-faq.md

 ### In what ways will Polygon zkEVM interact with the current Polygon PoS chain and will it also use MATIC for gas?

 ETH will be used for gas fees, while MATIC will be used for staking and general governance in Polygon zkEVM in the future.
-There is no direct interaction with Polygon PoS, value can be transferred from these two networks via Ethereum network.
+There is no direct interaction with Polygon PoS, value can be transferred from these two networks via the Ethereum network.